Knoblauchpilze/pge-app/README.md

 Simple implementation of an application relying on the [PixelGameEngine](https://github.com/OneLoneCoder/olcPixelGameEngine) to perform the rendering.
 This project comes with a basic event handling system, some basic menu which can register actions and a default `game` structure which can be extended to handle various processes.

 It is meant as a simple way to build an application without having to reinvent the weel for every project.
-Most of the behaviors can be customized in order to handle more complex behaviors (resources loading, step function, pause system, etc.)
+Most of the behaviors can be customized in order to handle more complex behaviors (resources loading, step function, pause system, etc.).

+The general architecture of the repository has been inspired by the one described [here](https://raymii.org/s/tutorials/Cpp_project_setup_with_cmake_and_unit_tests.html): this covers how to put organize the sources, the headers and the tests.

 # Installation